 – Free one-off taster classes to new clients

 – A complementary one-to-one session is also given to any employee who successfully recommends me to their employer

 – Wellbeing at work weeks – I also run these with the support of other therapists.

 1) Pay a set class fee for up to 12 employees (subject to space)

 2) Subsidise a class for their staff, and employees cover the rest of the cost

 3) Individuals pay a drop-in fee per class.

 Drop me a line at email@example.com if you want to know more.

-I teach yoga and mindfulness classes at an international and state school.
+I teach yoga and mindfulness classes in schools and run student wellbeing days.